Pricing

 • No transparency on ad spend: You should know exactly where your ad budget goes.
 Opaque "media buys" or bundled pricing can hide inefficiency.

 • Long lock-in contracts: 12+ month commitments with no exit clause limit your ability to switch if performance is poor.
+Learn how to protect yourself in our guide to negotiating agency contracts.

 • Unrealistically low fees: $200/month for full-service management on $20K ad spend is unsustainable—expect cut corners or offshore labor with limited communication.